Institute Mission Statement

 Dr. Abbas’ primary areas of practice are in tertiary complex pelvic surgery and therapeutic endoscopy.
 He has authored more than 100 publications and presented at more than 200 national and international conferences.

-What’s your role as Chair of Digestive Disease Institute in Abu Dhabi?
+What’s your role as Chair of Digestive Disease and Surgery Institute in Abu Dhabi?

 “I will oversee the physician recruitment, development, implementation, delivery and growth in all the specialties under DDI at CCAD.
 The areas we will develop include gastroenterology, hepatology, nutrition, general surgery and its service lines [acute care surgery, foregut and esophageal surgery, oncologic surgery, and bariatric], colorectal surgery, minimally invasive and robotic abdominal surgery, and solid organ transplantation in the future.”

-Why is it so important for the Cleveland Clinic Digestive Disease Institute to have a presence in Abu Dhabi?
+Why is it so important for the Cleveland Clinic Digestive Disease and Surgery Institute to have a presence in Abu Dhabi?

 “Gastrointestinal conditions are very common in the region.
 Because of that there’s a tremendous need for establishing an institute that offers coordinated and advanced multidisciplinary care.
 Cleveland Clinic will bring expertise in the treatment of common conditions but also complex disorders.
 We will provide the latest medical and surgical treatments, including advanced endoscopic treatment and minimally invasive techniques such as laparoscopy and robotics.”